HWTeng-Teaching/202402-Financial-Econometrics/HW_ch11.12/HW_CH011.12.cd.md

 ***Answer:***

-Two stage least squares can be described as follows.
+Two stage least squares can be described as follows.\
-In the first stage we estimate:\
+1. First stage:

 $HOURS=\pi_1+\pi_2 EDUC+\pi_3EXPER^2+\pi_5KIDS+\pi ln(HWAGE)+v$\

 Obtain the fitted values $\hat{HOURS}$ from the reduced form equation.
 Note that the fitted values depend only on exogenous variables.

-In the second stage we replace $HOURS$ by $\hat{HOURS}$ in the wage equation.
+2. Second stage:we replace $HOURS$ by $\hat{HOURS}$ in the wage equation.
 Estimate this resulting equation by OLS.
 That is,

 $ln(WAGE)=\beta_1+\beta_2\hat{HOURS}\beta_3EDUC+\beta_4EXPER+\beta_5EXPER^2+e_1^*$